 On the path from Asia to Africa, you can pose for an amazing photo with Animal Kingdom’s iconic Tree of Life.
 Once you get to Africa, you’ll finally get to see the bulk of the animals in the park, including African lions, giraffes, elephants, gorillas, hippopotamuses, and more!
 As you could probably guess from this long list of animals, Africa is also home to the popular Kilimanjaro Safaris ride.

-There are nearly 50 Animal Kingdom rides and attractions, so there is a ton to do in this Disney park!
-Here is a full list of these Animal Kingdom attractions and rides for you to reference:
+There are nearly 50 attractions at Animal Kingdom, so there is a ton to do in this Disney Park!
+Here is a full list of these Animal Kingdom attractions and rides for you to reference.

 - Animal Highlights: Babirusa, Spoonbill, Giant Anteater